pptam/pptam-tool/documentation/how_to_install_on_virtualbox.md

     Done.
     ```

-    If you now check the `~/pptam-tool/toolchain/executed` folder, you will find the results of the experiment.
-You can find out more about what the various output files mean [here](./How_to_use.md).
+    If you now check the `~/pptam-tool/toolchain/executed` folder, you will find a folder of the just executed experiment, and in this folder the results of the experiment.
+You can find out more about what the various output files mean [here](./how_to_use.md).

     This should be the output of `locustfile.out`:
     ```